-FRANKIE KNUCKLES (1996): As producer, remixer, and DJ, he is the inventor and popularizer of "house" music, known worldwide as "Chicago house" and named after Chicago's Warehouse nightclub, where he drew huge crowds between 1977 and 1982.
-He is now a DJ and album producer of international stature.
+FRANKIE KNUCKLES (1996, now deceased): As producer, remixer, and DJ, he was the inventor and popularizer of "house" music, known worldwide as "Chicago house" and named after Chicago's Warehouse nightclub, where he drew huge crowds between 1977 and 1982.
+He was later a DJ and album producer of international stature.
+Born in 1955 in the Bronx, New York City, as Francis Warren Nicholls, Jr., he died in Chicago of Type 2 diabetes-related complications on March 31, 2014.